renekreijveld/macOS-Local-Development-Setup/manual.english.md

 # Stop Development

-MariaDB, Apache, DNSMadq and Mailhog can be stopped with the terminal command:
+Apache, MariaDB, DNSMasq and Mailhog can be stopped with the terminal command:

 ```
 $ stopdevelopment
 ```

-# Development herstarten
+# Restart development

-MariaDB, Apache, DNSMadq and Mailhog can be restarted with the terminal command:
+Apache, MariaDB, DNSMasq and Mailhog can be restarted with the terminal command:

 ```
 $ restartdevelopment